 Foster-Ames Scholarship, maintained by funds given in 1946 and 1982 by families, friends, and members of the wire-bound box industry in memory of E. E. Ames, Class of 1903, and Thomas I. Foster, Class of 1914.
 The student qualifying for this scholarship must be able to do satisfactory college work, but academic excellence is less important than character, qualities of leadership, and need for financial assistance.
-Preference is given to sons and grandsons of employees' families of the wire-bound box industry in dustry qualifies, Wabash College may grant this scholarship to any student meeting the qualifications with demonstrated need.
+Preference is given to sons and grandsons of employees' families of the wire-bound box industry.
+If no such candidate from the industry qualifies, Wabash College may grant this scholarship to any student meeting the qualifications with demonstrated need.